rockdrilla/ciep/README.md

 `ciep` is approach to be extensible and customizable "`docker-entrypoint.sh`" variant/replacement.

+It was inspired by many projects, most notable is [nginxinc/docker-nginx](https://github.com/nginxinc/docker-nginx).

 If you have problems with it then feel free to open the issue/PR. :)

 *NB: work in progress.*